-This one credit course is the prerequisite for all courses in the Education and Training Career Academy.
+This one credit course is a prerequisite for all courses in the Education and Training Career Academy.
 The course is designed for students who are interested in pursuing careers in education.
 The course is designed for students who are interested in pursuing careers in education.
 Course content includes the organizational structure of education, careers, the role of the teacher, teaching and learning processes, learning styles, education initiatives, technology, and human growth and development.
 Observations are a component of this course.
-A \$20 fee is required for this course.